 Transcript: That Phrasee Episode

-You spoke at the festival of marketing in 2018, about the importance of of ethics, especially when it comes to applying AI and behavioural data to marketing, especially not using the negative emotions to encourage people to buy.
+You spoke at the Festival of Marketing in 2018, about the importance of ethics, especially when it comes to applying AI and behavioural data to marketing, and not using the negative emotions to encourage people to buy.
 Do you think since then we have seen a marked improvement in that?
 Or does marketing still have quite a way to go?

 Well, I mean, I think you can’t really paint marketing with one brush and say it’s either good or bad, like anything in life, there are good actors, and there are bad actors, I think that there’s definitely been a real move in the marketing industry in the last couple of years to move away from these sort of dodgy short-termist tactics, you know, these double glazing tactics that you high-pressure people into buying stuff that they probably don’t want.
 But there’s still going to be actors who act like that, I think what has really taught me in the last couple of years is that like, we’re in a fortunate spot where we can choose who we work with, and choose who we don’t work with.
 And by virtue of doing that, we’ve built up a client roster of brands who are forward-thinking, and we reject brands who seem to be a bit more stuck in the past or just focused on different priorities than what we think is important.